PGY2 ambulatory care residency

 Clerkship teaching (involving both P3 and/or P4 Pharm.D. students) is integrated into the resident practice model.
 Early in the program, the resident will observe faculty clerkship preceptors and become integrated into various aspects of clerkship teaching.
 During the residency program, residents will independently precept clerkship students for two rotations.

 Residents will be required to provide in-services and/or topic discussions for pharmacy, nursing and medical services as required by preceptors.
+Residency topic discussions will be held on individual rotations as required and/or requested.

 Residents will participate in the resident driven topic discussions which can include literature review, case application, clinical pearls, etc. Residents will complete at least 2 journal clubs throughout the year which will be assessed in PharmAcademic.